Chest Radiographic Image Interpretation

 (The above must be evidenced in your application form)

 This module is delivered via distance learning

-This module is planned to commence delivery during w/c 30th September 2019 with online induction activities during w/c 23rd September 2019.
-The module is normally delivered over 2 semesters.
+This module is planned to commence delivery with online induction activities during w/c 21st September 2020 and teaching from week commencing 28th September 2020.
+The module is normally delivered over a 12 week period.